Journaling: A Path to Self-Discovery

 15. What goals can I set to begin my new life?

 These questions can be quite confronting.
 If they are, work through them, they need to be resolved.
-For instance, this is where you will understand the power of journaling as a path to self-discovery.
+For instance, this is where you will understand the power of journaling for self improvement.
 Working through them in your mind will give you an opportunity to open up to yourself and work through what is troubling you.

 When you read a question that makes you feel uncomfortable, that is when you know you have found one that needs to be worked through in your journal.
 We tend to avoid emotions that make us feel uncomfortable, trust me this is the best way to work through them.
 There is no explaining your emotions or thought processes to anyone else, no feeling uncomfortable.
 It’s just you, and the more you give yourself time to heal the easier it will become.